-Inventories are stated at the lower of cost or net realizable value, cost being determined on a first-in-first-out method.
+Inventories are stated at the lower of cost or net realizable value, cost being determined on a first in first out method.
 Costs include gift card or "E-voucher" pin code which are purchased from the Company's suppliers as merchandized goods or store credit.
-Costs also included health care products which are purchased from the Company's suppliers as merchandized goods.
+Costs also included health care products, foods and beverage products which are purchased from the Company's suppliers as merchandized goods.
 Management compares the cost of inventories with the net realizable value and if applicable, an allowance is made for writing down the inventory to its net realizable value, if lower than cost.
 On an ongoing basis, inventories are reviewed for potential write-down for estimated obsolescence or unmarketable inventories which equals the difference between the costs of inventories and the estimated net realizable value based upon forecasts for future demand and market conditions.
 When inventories are written-down to the lower of cost or net realizable value, it is not marked up subsequently based on changes in underlying facts and circumstances.
-As of June 30, 2022 and 2021, impairments of inventories amounted to \$8,805 and \$0, respectively, were provided for E-vouchers.
+For the years ended June 30, 2023 and 2022, \$0 and \$8,805 write-down for inventories were recorded, respectively.

-Other receivables and other current assets, net
+Other receivables and other current assets

-Other receivables and other current assets primarily include refundable advance to third party service provider and other deposits.
-Management regularly reviews the aging of receivables and changes in payment trends and records allowances when management believes collection of amounts due are at risk.
+Other receivables and other current assets primarily include prepayment made by the Company to third parties for cyber security service, director & officer liability insurance ("D&O Insurance"), other professional fee.
+Other receivables and other current assets also include refundable advance to third party service provider, and other deposits.
+I Management regularly reviews the aging of receivables and changes in payment trends and records allowances when management believes collection of amounts due are at risk.
 Accounts considered uncollectable are written off against allowances after exhaustive efforts at collection are made.
-As of June 30, 2022 and 2021, no allowance for doubtful account was recorded.
+As of June 30, 2023 and 2022, no allowance for doubtful account was recorded.